 You can go with a big or small company.
-Medium and large contractors tend to use sub-contractors for their instillations.
+Medium and large contractors tend to use sub-contractors for their installations.
 In doing so they keep their costs down.
 Family owned and operated companies tend to be more hands on and reliable.
 Owners involved with their work don’t like to feel the pain problems cause.
-You can have the best windows I the world, but if they are poorly installed, you’ll have lots of problems.
+You can have the best windows I the world, but poorly installed window have lots of problems.

 Your contractor will make an initial measurement for the estimate.
 A ball park measurement will suffice for generating a price.
 Once you sign the contract he will come back and make a very detailed measurement.
 When the contractor places his order, he owns the windows.
 He can not send them back if they don’t fit right.
 So a good contractor will pay a lot more attention this time.

 Window Permit, engineering, manufacturing and instillation.

 We order new windows with the final measurements in hand.
 Most windows are custom size.
 Your order goes in the queue.
 Depending on the industry work load, it could take four to eight weeks for the windows to be delivered.
 Permit documents will be submitted to the building department while the windows are being made the.
 Engineering plans are sometimes required for the permit.
 Waiting for plans may hold up the process a week or two.
 From the time you sign your contract, until the time of instillation could be three or four months on average.
 Plan ahead.